hywelandrews/tiled2saturn/README.md

 -   Satconv (https://git.sr.ht/~ndiddy/satconv/tree): The original converter of map.tmx (Tiled XML) to .map files for Saturn
 -   Tiled (<https://www.mapeditor.org/>): Tiled is a popular open-source map editor that makes it easy to create and edit maps for various game engines.
--   Sega Saturn: The Sega Saturn was a gaming console released by Sega in the 1990s.

 If you encounter any issues or have suggestions for improvement, please open an issue on the project's GitHub repository.